You can listen to the article.

-Since the 13th century, when the first taxes were introduced, we’ve all loved paying tax; we wake up every morning, leaping out of bed with: ‘How I love paying taxes’ as our inspirational mantra.
+Since the 13th century, when the first taxes were introduced, we’ve all loved paying taxes; we wake up every morning, leaping out of bed with: ‘How I love paying taxes’ as our inspirational mantra.

 While we love to be forced to pay taxes to help those who are helping themselves at our expense, most of us hate giving our money to help others in genuine need.
-Who of right mind would offer hard earned money to actually help someone?
+Who of right mind would offer hard-earned money to actually help someone?

 ‘Oh, you’re just playing with words,’ yelps Mr I-Have-No-Knowledge-of-Human-Nature, with unintended irony from behind his pompous septi-barrelled name.
-Of course we are playing with words; that is, believe it or not, how we communicate!
+Of course, we are playing with words; that is, believe it or not, how we communicate.

 Words shape our world, and we use them to shape how others see their world.
 To wit: while I’m persistent, you are stubborn; I’m a self-made woman (only on Friday nights at Trannie D’s), you are a LIBOR-fixing, PPI mis-selling, sub-prime mortgage conning, country bankrupting bankster; I used to be a demi-slave paying taxes; now I make a worthwhile social contribution.

-Of course, this concept of naming an act to help people see what it is intended to achieve is entirely new, and radical.
+Of course, this concept of naming an act to help people see what it is intended to achieve is entirely new and radical.
 At no point in history has it ever been thought of, let alone used successfully.
-No, David Lloyd George, in 1908, when he proposed ‘National Insurance’ was (?) completely clueless of the notion.
+No, David Lloyd George, in 1908, when he proposed ‘National Insurance’ was (?) completely clueless about the notion.
 Really, why would anyone ever want to name something so that people would know what it was used for?
 The idea of making people feel good, about the common good, will never catch on!

 If there is an uncommon outbreak of common sense we might decide to remove that taxing word tax from our soundscape!
 Alas, in all probability, the wax in the ears of those who tax us for years, is too thick.